frederic-perez/AmE-dictionary/data/dictionary.md

 __aboriginal__
 __abounds__
 __about-face__
+__above and beyond__ _idiom_ Exceeding expectations or requirements. _I will award extra credit to anyone who does research above and beyond the parameters of the assignment._
 __above the salt__ _idiom_ Of or in a position of high standing, rank, regard, or repute.
 __aboveboard__
 __abracadabra__ _n_